qpdf/qpdf/manual/cli.rst

       1 and continuing sequentially until the end of the document.
 For additional examples, please consult the manual.

    Set page labels (explicit page numbers) for the entire file.
+This generates a ``/PageLabels`` dictionary in the document catalog.
 A PDF file's pages can be explicitly numbered using page labels.
 Page labels in a PDF file have an optional type (Arabic numerals, upper/lower-case alphabetic characters, upper/lower-case Roman numerals), an optional prefix, and an optional starting value,